 The Hatshepsut Temple was built during the reign of Hatshepsut, who reigned from 1478-1458 BCE.
 It's a beautiful example of Egyptian architecture and artistry, and it's one of the best-preserved temples in ancient Egypt.
 The temple was built using limestone blocks covered with white sandstone, which gives it its characteristic color.
 We'll also get to see some of the many hieroglyphic inscriptions that cover its walls.

-Queen Hatshpsut decided to build her funerary temple on the west bank of Thebes to face the great temple of her father god Amen and to be close to her tomb in the valley of the kings.
+Queen Hatshepsut decided to build her funerary temple on the west bank of Thebes to face the great temple of her father god Amen and to be close to her tomb in the valley of the kings.

 Afterward, you'll have free time to explore on your own or take an optional excursion to Dendara Temple Complex.

 Then you'll head over to visit Valley of the Kings and Colossi Memnon—two iconic sites that are must-sees when visiting Luxor!
-The Valley of the Kings which is a necropolis that contains the tombs of many pharaohs from Ancie is where we'll see some of the most famous tombs, like those belonging to Tutankhamun, Ramses II, and Seti I.nt Egypt's the New Kingdom where many pharaohs were buried; it has been used since approximately 1550 BCE up until today.
+The Valley of the Kings which is a necropolis that contains the tombs of many pharaohs from Ancie is where we'll see some of the most famous tombs, like those belonging to Tutankhamun, Ramses II, and Seti I.nt Egypt's New Kingdom where many pharaohs were buried; it has been used since approximately 1550 BCE up until today.
 You might recognize it from movies like "The Mummy" or "Raiders of the Lost Ark."

 Take a stroll through Colossi Memnon, two colossal statues that were once part of a temple dedicated to Amenhotep III, and after that, sail to Esna overnight.